Because You're Mine: Production

 The soldiers in the film wear a shoulder sleeve insignia that resembles the 28th Infantry Division that is worn by actual soldiers in footage of a military parade used in the movie.

 Music

 The title song, "Because You're Mine", earned an Academy Award nomination for Best Original Song.
-Written by Sammy Cahn and Nicholas Brodszky, it became Lanza's third and final million-selling effort.
+Written by Sammy Cahn and Nicholas Brodszky, it became Lanza's third and final million-selling single.